Plot raster or EPS images

 Invert 1-bit image before plotting.
 This is what is done when you use -GP to invert patterns in other GMT plotting programs.
 Ignored if used with color images.

-Select map projection.
+Specify the projection.
 (Used only with -p)

 Convert color image to monochrome grayshades using the (television) YIQ-transformation.